keuin/crosslink/README.md

 and `forward` into **rules**.
 Finite rules line up a routing table.
 CrossLink forward every message according to the routing table.
 The combination of **actions** is versatile to help build a highly configurable message forwarding system among Minecraft grouped servers and instant messaging platforms.

+Currently, only Telegram is supported.
+If you wish to link to other instant messaging platforms, implementing that protocol in a *standalone* program is encouraged, which could be linked to CrossLink via `psmb` protocol.

 # 2. Environment Requirement